CWRUbotix/rov-software-bootcamp/docs/challenge_1_1.md

     uint8 author
     ```
    You don't need to worry about the specifics here too much.
-Just notice that there are fields in this message called `forward`, `vertical`, `lateral`, etc., and that these are all floats.
+Just notice that there are fields in this message called `x`, `y`, `lateral`, z., and that these are all floats.
 There's also an integer `author` field, and constant values for manual, keyboard, and autonomous control.
  - In Python, that means we can create a `PixhawkInstruction` like so:
     ```python
     PixhawkInstruction(
-        forward=0.5,
+        x=0.5,
-        vertical=-0.25,
+        y=-0.25,
         author=PixhawkInstruction.MANUAL_CONTROL
     )
     ```